WHAT IS THE PURPOSE OF THIS DOCUMENT?

 How long will you use my information for?

-We will retain your personal information for a period of 6 months after we have communicated to you our decision about whether to appoint you to the position you have applied for.
-We retain your personal information for that period so that we can show, in the event of a legal claim, that we have not discriminated against candidates on prohibited grounds and that we have conducted the recruitment exercise in a fair and transparent way.
+We will retain your personal information for a period of 6 months after we have communicated to you our decision about whether to offer you a voluntary position at St John’s Hospice or St John’s Hospice Shops Ltd. We retain your personal information for that period so that we can show, in the event of a legal claim, that we have not discriminated against candidates on prohibited grounds and that we have conducted the recruitment exercise in a fair and transparent way.
 After this period, we will securely destroy your personal information in accordance with our data retention policy.

 RIGHTS OF ACCESS, CORRECTION, ERASURE, AND RESTRICTION